Vulvar vestibulitis

-Vulvar vestibulitis syndrome (VVS), vestibulodynia, or simply vulvar vestibulitis, is vulvodynia localized to the vulvar vestibule.
+Vestibulodynia (previously known as vulvar vestibulitis syndrome (VVS) or simply vulvar vestibulitis) is vulvodynia (chronic pain of the vulva) localized to the vulvar vestibule (the part of the vulva behind the labia minora, where the vagina and urethra open).
 It tends to be associated with a highly localized "burning" or "cutting" type of pain.
-Until recently, "vulvar vestibulitis" was the term used for localized vulvar pain: the suffix "-itis" would normally imply inflammation, but in fact there is little evidence to support an inflammatory process in the condition.
-"Vestibulodynia" is the term now recognized by the International Society for the Study of Vulvovaginal Disease.
+The previous term, "vulvar vestibulitis," was misleading: the suffix "-itis" would normally imply inflammation, but there is little evidence to support an inflammatory process in the condition.
+"Vestibulodynia" is the term now recognized by the International Society for the Study of Vulvovaginal Disease, the International Society for the Study of Women's Sexual Health, and the International Pelvic Pain Society.
+The term is also used by the International Society for Sexual Medicine and the American College of Obstetricians and Gynecologists (ACOG).

-Provoked vestibulodynia, pain provoked by contact localized to the vulvar vestibule, is the most common subtype of vulvodynia among premenopausal women.
+Provoked vestibulodynia (pain provoked by contact localized to the vulvar vestibule) is the most common subtype of vulvodynia among premenopausal women.
 The condition has been cited as affecting about 10% to 15% of women seeking gynecological care.

 Symptoms

 Vestibulodynia is characterized by severe pain with attempted penetration of the vaginal orifice and reports of tenderness with pressure within the vulval vestibule.
 Usually there are no reports of pain with pressure to other surrounding areas of the vulva.
 The feelings of irritation and burning can persist for hours or days following sexual activity.
 Vestibulodynia also can often cause sex to be painful, known as dyspareunia.

 The pain may be provoked by touch or contact with an object, such as the insertion of a tampon, with vaginal intercourse, or with the pressure from sitting on a bicycle seat, (provoked vestibulodynia) or it may be constant and not provoked by a physical stimulus (unprovoked vestibulodynia).
 Some women have had pain since their first penetration (primary vestibulodynia) while some have had it after a period of time with pain-free penetration (secondary vestibulodynia).

 The disease may have social and psychological ramifications.
 Many people with vulvovaginal pain experience chronic frustration, disappointment, hopelessness and depression because of the impacts that the disease has on their lives.
-It can negatively impact a person's quality of life, their romantic and sexual relationships, and their ability to participant in normal activities.
+It can negatively impact a person's quality of life, their romantic and sexual relationships, and their ability to participate in normal activities.